opencog/atomspace/opencog/sheaf/README.md

 is terms a "sheaf".

-The axioms of sheaf theory can be understood as saying that the puzzle-pieces can only be assmebled in certain legal ways, and that sub-assemblies can be intersected with one-another, as long as they are correctly lined up.
+The axioms of sheaf theory can be understood as saying that the puzzle-pieces can only be assembled in certain legal ways, and that sub-assemblies can be intersected with one-another, as long as they are correctly lined up.
 The Wikipedia page for Sheaf Theory bears very little resemblance to the description above, even though they are